 Denis, 21 years old, IT faculty student

-Motivations: learning new technologies, enhancing skill level for future work
+Motivations: to learn new technologies, to improve skill levels for future work

-Needs: convenient courses with real case studies, discussions of tasks with mentors
+Needs: convenient courses with real cases, discussion of tasks with mentors

 Pains: unstructured information, lack of practical application of theory -